ZysticV2/ZysticV2/README.md

 - 👋 Hi, I’m @ZysticV2
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-LuA
+Python
 - 💞️ I’m looking to collaborate on ...
 Nothing as I have no knowledge
 - 📫 How to reach me ...